awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/enhanced-data-sharing-program.md

 # AWS Marketplace Enhanced Data Sharing Program<a name="enhanced-data-sharing-program"></a>

  The AWS Marketplace Enhanced Data Sharing \(EDS\) program focuses on delivering *enhanced* buyer information, such as buyer email domain, AWS account ID, and location, on a daily and monthly basis to select AWS Marketplace sellers\.
 The goal of delivering buyer information is to provide a framework for sellers to compensate their sales teams for AWS Marketplace subscription revenue\.
-Sharing monthly billed revenue information, usage information, and disbursed funds information by buyer provides a mechanism to help you correctly map deals and opportunities to the appropriate sales representative by company, geography and AWS account ID\.
+Sharing monthly billed revenue information, usage information, and disbursed funds information by buyer provides a mechanism to help you correctly map deals and opportunities to the appropriate sales representative by company, geography, and AWS account ID\.

 ## Requirements for AWS Marketplace Seller Participation<a name="requirements-for-aws-marketplace-seller-participation"></a>

  This program requires that the data only be used to activate and motivate AWS Marketplace seller field sales via formal sales compensation plans\.
 For more information regarding the program and instructions on how to enroll, contact mpcustdesk@amazon\.com\.

 **Enrollment requirements include**
-+  **Annual pricing** on all of your AWS Marketplace product listings\.
++  **Annual pricing** on all of your AWS Marketplace products\.
 +  **Sales compensation plans for all AWS Marketplace subscription revenue** \(hourly, monthly, annual, or metering\)\.
 +  **Formal announcement of an AWS Marketplace compensation plan **\.
 +  **Agreement to treat EDS data as confidential information** and not distribute it for the purposes of lead\-generation\.